Couchers-org/couchers/markdown/handbook.md

 2. Click "Edit"
 3. Click "Account Settings" at the top of the screen

-<a class="handbook-anchor" name="messagestranger"></a>

-### How do I send a message to someone I’m not friends with?

-* Currently you can only send a message to someone you are friends with, someone you sent a request to, or someone who sent you a request.
-After the request expires, or if the request is declined, you will no longer be able to message each other.
-* This limitation was originally intended to prevent unsolicited messages from random people and to stop spam.
-However, we will be changing the messaging system soon so that you can message anyone!

 <a class="handbook-anchor" name="invite"></a>

 ### How do I invite someone to Couchers.org?